Should Trump voters and Chesa recallers dominate a Black landmark?

 The center has since hired a City Hall insider for the role of executive director pursuant to the same hiring process that Davis alleges was defective under California law.
 According to Davis, the man in charge of the hiring process, board member Tony Tucker, who until recently worked full time as manager of partnership development for the San Francisco Chamber of Commerce, was not only improperly appointed by the executive committee to assume control over the hiring process but proceeded to consider only those candidates for the position personally vetted and approved by Mayor Breed.

-Tucker and Breed’s choice, Shakirah Simley, is a former aide to Vallie Brown, who lost the District 5 supervisor seat to Dean Preston after being appointed by Breed.
+The choice of Tucker and he board, Shakirah Simley, is a former aide to Vallie Brown, who lost the District 5 supervisor seat to Dean Preston after being appointed by Breed.
 Among other neighborhoods, District 5 includes the Fillmore District, where the Booker T. Washington Community Service Center is located.

 Not surprisingly then, Davis’ letters to the center’s board of directors are not the only ones to have gone unheeded.
 In a letter to Board President Carlos Reed dated July 9, Supervisor Dean Preston writes that his “office has heard from constituents and community leaders who have voiced concerns about these allegations.”
 He continues, “I am writing to request additional information from BTWCSC leadership regarding these serious allegations, including any plans you may have to address the matters raised.”

 As of now, Davis reports, there has been no substantive reply to the Supervisor’s inquiry by the center’s board of directors.

 In his interview with the Bay View, Davis said he will not relent until the bad actors on this board of directors resign and allow new, competent and appropriate leadership to take the helm of the center.
 He said his objections are not only related to the unethical and unlawful activities he charges in his complaint to the attorney general.